KelvinMsft/NoTruth/README.md

 Caveats
 --------
-DdiMon is meant to be an educational tool and not robust, production quality software which is able to handle various edge cases.
-For example, DdiMon does not handle self-modification code since any memory writes on a shadowed page is not reflected to a view for execution.
+NoTruth is meant to be an educational tool and not robust, production quality software which is able to handle various edge cases.
+For example, NoTruth does not handle self-modification code since any memory writes on a shadowed page is not reflected to a view for execution.
 For this reason, researchers are encouraged to use this project as sample code to get familiar with EPT and